 The SEMIoTICS security management system includes the Security Manager (SM) component which offers support for authentication and accounting services.
-SM should realize the authentication and accounting services to the rest of the SDN Controller as well as the users and applications that interact with the controller.
+SM can realize the authentication and accounting services to the rest of the SDN Controller as well as the users and applications that interact with the controller.
 With respect to authentication, the SM exposes interfaces for the administration of local SDN Controller accounts.
 The necessary methods for C.R.U.D (Create, Read, Update, Delete) Users, Roles and Domains are developed by the SM exposed them to other controller components as well.
 Moreover, the SM provides authentication capabilities based on credentials stored by exposing a method which has local credentials as input and its output is an authentication token.
 Also, it exposes a token validation technique which can be used by the other controller components.
 It verifies both the validation of the provided token and the bearer of the token if it is the one who he claims to be.
 Additional APIs are exposed for applications to present their credentials.
 If these credentials prove valid, the SM can issue an authentication token to the requesting party.
 The token can then be presented to the Pattern NBI when attempting to interact with the SDN Controller.
 The Pattern NBI can be responsible for transferring these tokens to the SM internally for validation, so the former can then proceed to evaluate the request (i.e., if it is allowed based on the active policies).
+The final design of the SDN Security Manager will be evaluated in D4.7.2 after the cross layer security mechanism is finalized.

-Depending on the use case, we can distinguish two scenarios:
+Depending on the use case, we distinguish two scenarios:

-- User/application authentication based on a local set of entered policies / users - User/application authentication based on an external set of entered policies / users, i.e., using an
+- User/application authentication based on a local set of entered policies / users - User/application authentication based on an external set of entered policies / users, i.e., using an external LDAP server or similar.
+In the case of distributed authentication, the SM must present the tokens to the external server for validation.